Apiljungthapa/NLP_GENAI/README.md

 |----------------------------------------|-------------------
 | Get Chat Template for LLMs Fine-Tuning (Code) | [🔗]()

-# Fine-Tuning Steps for Various Models
+# Fine-Tuning Steps for Various Model

 ### a) Steps for Fine-Tuning Llama 2,3: